Dusty Baker Biography: Age, Net Worth, Children, Wife, Parents, Siblings, Height, Nationality

 Dusty Baker has faced much controversy and criticism during his career, mainly for his handling of pitchers and his comments on various topics.

-Several of his former pitchers, such as Robb Nen, Kerry Wood and Mark Prior, suffered arm injuries or lost form after pitching under Baker.
+Several of his former pitchers, such as Robb Nen, Kerry Wood and Mark Prior, suffered arm injuries or lost form after playing under Baker.

-Baker was accused of abusing or misusing his water bottle and ignoring signs of fatigue or discomfort.
+Baker was accused of overusing or misusing water bottles and ignoring signs of fatigue or discomfort.

-Baker defended his decision, saying he always consults with his pitchers and coaches and that injuries are part of the game.
+Baker has defended his decisions, saying he always consults with pitchers and coaches, and that injuries are part of the game.

-Baker has also made a number of controversial comments on issues such as race, gender and sexuality.
-For example, in 2003, he said that Black and Latino players were better suited to playing in hot weather than white players because they had more “pigment” in their skin.
+Baker has also made some controversial comments on issues such as race, gender, and sexual orientation.
+For example, in 2003, he said that black and Latino players were better suited to playing in hot weather than white players because they had more “pigment“in their skin.

-He later apologized for his statement and said he did not mean to offend anyone.
+He later apologized for his comments, saying he did not mean to offend anyone.
 In 2016, he said he did not believe there were any gay players in baseball because he had never seen one.

 He later clarified his comments, saying he was not homophobic and that he would love his son regardless of his sexual orientation.

-In 2020, he said he did not think women should be allowed to manage or coach in MLB because they would face too much pressure and scrutiny.
+In 2020, he said he didn’t think women should be allowed to manage or coach in MLB because they would be under too much pressure and scrutiny.

-He also said he didn’t think women could handle the physical demands of the job, such as pitching or batting practice.
+He also said he didn’t think women could handle the physical demands of the job, such as batting practice or hitting baseball.

-He later apologized for his comments, saying he was not sexist and respected women in baseball.
+He later apologized for his remarks, saying he was not sexist and respected women in baseball.

 Dusty Baker has an estimated net worth of $20 million.